-The trial may be prematurely discontinued by the Sponsor, Chief Investigator or Regulatory

-Authority on the basis of new safety information or for other reasons given by the Data participant data will be collected.
+The trial may be prematurely discontinued by the Sponsor, Chief Investigator or Regulatory Authority on the basis of new safety information or for other reasons given by the Data Monitoring & Trial Steering Committee, regulatory authority or ethics committee concerned.
+If the trial is prematurely discontinued, active participants will be informed and no further participant data will be collected.
 The Competent Authority and Research Ethics Committee will be informed within 15 days of the early termination of the trial.